badaboot/gatsby-starter-minimal-ts/src/content/thoughts-ai-image.md

 ### How to avoid vendor lock-in?

-One way is to use open source models (they're on [Huggingface](https://huggingface.co/)), but it's hard to compete against better-funded models.
+One way is to use open source models (they're on [Huggingface](https://huggingface.co/)), but it's hard for them to compete against better-funded models.

 Another option is to continue to develop core skills (eg. coding/drawing/writing/editing/animation) and avoid being dependent on AI tools.
 One can still use them to augment existing skills, but they should not be a crutch.